 What you are about to see is among the finest seven minutes of continuing legal education that we have ever seen or been associated with.
-Judge Willis offers us wisdom-based lessons not only for being the kind of lawyer that our profession requires of us, but also for being the sort of person that our…
+The Honorable Jere M.H.
+Willis, Jr. (Ret.) offers us wisdom-based lessons not only for being the kind of lawyer that our profession requires of us, but also for being the…

 John M. Oakey, Jr. (Fellows Class of January 1996), a McGuireWoods Retired Partner, talks about what being a Virginia Law Foundation Fellow means to him.

 FEATURING A TRIBUTE BY HON.
 ROGER L. GREGORY

 Clarence Dunnaville (Fellows Class of 2013) swore he’d leave Virginia and never return after growing up in the Jim Crow South.
 Thankfully, he did.
 Hon.
 Roger L. Gregory (Fellows Class of 1990) also contributes reflections on Dunnaville’s career in this video produced to celebrate Fellows of the Virginia Law Foundation.